nichoth/learn-things/distributed/README.md

 ## application sharding

-Partitioning is a way to scale a stateful service, for example a socket server.
-Instead of having stateless servers, we keep all state related to a specific facet of our domain on one server.
+Partitioning is a way to scale a stateful service, for example a websocket server.
+Instead of having stateless servers, we keep state and replicate it to accomodate failover.

 [dynamo db whitepaper](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf)